SPLINTER REEDS

 Carve is Dana Jessen's solo program of music for bassoon and electronics, as well as the title of her debut solo album that blurs the lines between composition, interpretation, and improvisation.
 Jessen has cultivated a solo electroacoustic canon that includes works by George Lewis, Taylor Brook, Sam Pluta, Paula Matthusen, Peter V. Swendsen, and Kyle Bruckmann, among many others.
 She has been presented as a soloist at Amsterdam's Splendor, Studio LOOS in the Hague, the American Academy in Rome, University of Chicago’s CHIMEFest, Stanford's CCRMA, the Innova Festival in Minneapolis, the SPLICE Institute, Oberlin Conservatory, NYC's Avant Music Festival, SONiC Festival, and Bohemian National Hall, the Third Practice Festival of Electroacoustic Music, Wet Ink Presents series, and Chicago's Constellation, among others.

-Jessen has additional ongoing projects including: Prairie Ghosts (with Erica Dicker); Tendrils with Katherine Young and Ben Roidl-Ward; a trio with Sam Pluta and Eric Wubbels; a duo with Stephan Haluska; and is a regular collaborator with the Splice Ensemble.
+Jessen has additional ongoing projects including: Tendrils with Katherine Young and Ben Roidl-Ward; a trio with Sam Pluta and Eric Wubbels; a duo with Stephan Haluska; and is a regular collaborator with the Splice Ensemble.